amandayamasaki/community_coding/day3/README.md

 Scope
 ```
-Variables defined inside a function are in local scope while variables defined outside of a function are in the global scope.
+Variables defined inside a function are in local scope.
+Variables defined outside of a function are in the global scope.
 Each function when invoked creates a new scope.
 ```

 Arrays